mit212/lab1_2024/README.md

 2. Upload and run `encoder_basic_test.cpp`.
 3. Open the Serial Monitor by clicking the plug icon at the bottom of the screen.
   ![](./.images/serial_monitor.png)
 3. By looking at the counts printed in the Serial Monitor, estimate how many encoder counts it takes per revolution.
+Observe that counter-clockwise motion increases the encoder count, while clockwise motion decreases it!
 4. Upload and run `encoder_test.cpp`.
-6. Rotate the wheel.
-Observe that counter-clockwise motion increases the encoder count, while clockwise motion decreases it!
+5. Rotate the wheel.
+Confirm that the position and velocity readings make sense!

 | :white_check_mark: CHECKOFF 2 :white_check_mark:   |
 |:---------------------------------------------------|